lewagon/dotfiles/01-Ruby/04-Hash-Symbols/TEACHERS.md

 - or add one?
 - ...

 It's clear that this is not good.. and we need something else!
-It would be nice if we could do something like this: `student_ages["Peter"]`.
+It would be nice if we could do something like this: `student["Peter"]` and get Peter's age.
 This is where hashes come in play, let's rewrite our two arrays using one hash:

 ```ruby
 students = {